tabaddor/av-swe-guide/README.md

 ### nuro

 # What can you do now?
 Some inspirational, yet concrete advice coming your way.
-Lorem Ipsum Dolr.
+Lorem Ipsum Dolor.

 # FAQ :speech_balloon:
 #### Q: Who can use this guide? ####
-A:
+A: This guide is mainly geared towards computer science students and software engineers looking to learn more about the self-driving car industry.
+With that said, anyone is welcome to embark on the guide, just make sure you have an understanding of the [pre-requisites](https://github.com/tabaddor/av-swe-guide#pre-requisites-and-resources).

 #### Q: How do I get started with this guide and roadmap? ####
-A:
+A: Get started [here](https://github.com/tabaddor/av-swe-guide#software-engineering-for-self-driving-cars-guide-car)!
+Have fun learning!
+Official guide content starts [here](https://github.com/tabaddor/av-swe-guide#1-introduction), but the introductions are important.

 #### Q: Can I download this guide? ####
-A:
+A: You may clone and work with this project on your local machine.
+In fact, if you want to complete the tutorials, that is recommended.
+Get started with [this](https://github.com/tabaddor/av-swe-guide/blob/master/contributing.md#how-can-i-contribute) to create your own fork.

 #### Q: I have a suggestion, how can I contribute to this guide? ####
-A:
+A: Contribitions and suggestions are always welcome.
+First, read through this [contributing document](https://github.com/tabaddor/av-swe-guide/blob/master/contributing.md), then submit an issue and/or pull request.

 #### Q: I don't know much about computer science/software, how can I still use this? ####
-A:
+A: Like stated in a previous question, this guide assumes a certain level of knwoledge of computer science and software engineering concepts.
+Feel free to learn those, however, in the future, we are looking at developing tutorials that introduce other engineering fields (electrial, mechanical, systems, etc).